KEERTHIKA-K25/RAG-Model/README.md

-# 🧠 RAG-Based Maths Chatbot & Question Generator
+# 🧠 RAG-Based Chatbot & Question Generator

 This project implements a **Retrieval-Augmented Generation (RAG)** system using local LLMs to: